 So while this magenta color wheel represents a good balance of colors represented on the additive spectrum, paint is not light.
 For mixing paint, we need to find the pigment equivalent to the primary colors represented on the color wheel, and then find the complements (or opposites) that can be mixed to create all the colors in between.
 CMY is a pretty good start, and no less than James Clerk Maxwell and a hundred thousand print shops across the world would attest to the power of a magenta-based mixing system.
 But Pantone is not a color wheel, and determining color relationships and complements on a relationship grid would be helpful.
 Perhaps somebody out there will invent an alternative mixing (or pigment) color wheel.

-That said, there is a primary mixing system, created by the paint manufacturer Lascaux, that is configured around a 5-color pentagram, that includes magenta.7 They have some color exercises in their product literature, with some starter ratios for common or popular colors, but it does not go the distance as far as creating a mixing color wheel or gradient spectrum.
+That said, there is a color mixing system created by the paint manufacturer Lascaux, that is configured around a 5-color pentagram, that includes magenta.
+They have some color exercises in their product literature, with some starter ratios for common or popular colors, but it does not go the distance as far as creating a mixing color wheel or gradient spectrum.
 I’ve included some mixing results from their system in my pigments tests, but I have not completed the circuit for a wheel-type complement graph (as it was beyond the scope of my research at the time).
 I’ve also noticed that some other paint manufacturers are beginning to match their own color spectrums to the magenta color wheel, and I’ve listed some of the brands in a separate comparison chart.
-Here are some links.
+Here are some resources.

-→ pigment mixing chart Using the Lascaux Sirius primary color system to explore the concepts of additive and subtractive color.
+color mixing Using the Lascaux Sirius primary color system to explore the concepts of additive and subtractive color.

-→ acrylic brands comparison chart Some notes I took while researching the constituent elements of pigment.
+acrylic colors Some notes I took while researching the constituent elements of pigments in acrylic paint.